tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 thus the keys are 32-bytes long and the signatures 64 bytes, with a cipher with an 8 byte auth tag, as in AEAD_AES_128_CCM_8.
 [Note: GCM should not be used with a shortened tag.]
-Overhead estimates marked
+Overhead estimates marked with *** have been verified with Mint.
-with *** have been verified with Mint.
+Others are hand calculations and so may prove to be approximate.

 ### Flight 1 (ClientHello) ***